Smoky Four-Cheese Sausage Lasagna

 - 1 cup shredded smoked mozzarella cheese

 - Preheat oven to 375°.
-In a large skillet, cook sausage, onion and garlic over medium heat 12-16 minutes or until no longer pink, breaking up sausage into crumbles.
+In a large skillet, cook sausage, onion and garlic over medium heat until no longer pink, 12-16 minutes, breaking up sausage into crumbles.
 Remove with a slotted spoon.
 Discard drippings, reserving 1 tablespoon.

-- Add mushrooms, thyme, oregano, pepper flakes, 1/4 teaspoon salt and 1/8 teaspoon pepper to drippings; cook and stir 7-8 minutes or until mushrooms are tender.
+- Add mushrooms, thyme, oregano, pepper flakes, 1/4 teaspoon salt and 1/8 teaspoon pepper to drippings; cook and stir until mushrooms are tender, 7-8 minutes.
 Stir in tomato paste; cook 1 minute longer.
 Stir in sausage.

 - In a large saucepan, melt butter over medium heat.
 Stir in flour, nutmeg and remaining salt and pepper until smooth; gradually whisk in milk.
-Bring to a boil, stirring constantly; cook and stir 1-2 minutes or until thickened.
-Stir in 1/4 cup Romano cheese and Asiago and fontina cheeses until melted.
+Bring to a boil, stirring constantly; cook and stir until thickened, 1-2 minutes.
+Stir in Romano, Asiago and fontina cheeses until melted.

 - Spread 1 cup cheese sauce into a greased 13x9-in. baking dish.
 Layer with 3 noodles, half of the sausage mixture, 1 cup cheese sauce and 1/2 cup mozzarella cheese.
 Repeat layers.
 Top with remaining noodles and cheese sauce.

 - Bake, covered, 45 minutes.
 Sprinkle with remaining Romano cheese.
-Bake, uncovered, 10-15 minutes longer or until cheese is melted.
+Bake, uncovered, until cheese is melted, 10-15 minutes longer.
 Let stand 10 minutes before serving.
-Yield: 12 servings.